 The Georgetown Office of Student Financial Services (OSFS) is located in G-19 Healy Hall.
 We welcome visitors from 9:00 a.m. to 5:00 p.m.
 Mondays through Fridays.
 Visit our website for the most current information about Georgetown’s cost of attendance and the financial assistance that is available.

-Our mission is to make it financially possible for every admitted applicant to attend Georgetown University, ensuring that we recruit and retain a talented and diverse learning community.
+Our mission is to make it financially possible for every admitted applicant to attend Georgetown University, ensuring that we recruit, retain, and graduate a talented and diverse learning community.

 MEETING COLLEGE COSTS